frederic-perez/AmE-dictionary/data/dictionary.md

 __ask out__ _phr v_ :two: To invite (someone) to a social engagement.
 __ask over__ _phr v_ To invite people to your house.
 __askance__
+__askew__ _adj_ /uh-SKYOO/ Askew means “out of line” or “not straight.” _Sam noticed the picture hanging on the wall was askew so she straightened it._
 __asp__ _n_
 __aspen__
 __asperity__ _n_ Harshness of manner; ill temper or irritability. _Syn_ sharpness